push-and-publish/the-first-book/content/syntax/chapter.md

 2. The second element
 3. The last element

-You can use unordered list:
+You can also use unordered list:

 ```markdown
 * The first element